Azure/data-api-builder/CONTRIBUTING.md

 chmod +x .git/hooks/pre-commit
 ```

-## Hawaii-Cli
+## DAB-Cli
-1. To update the CLI tool trigger name from hawaii to any other, goto csProj file and update the ToolCommandName :
+1. To update the CLI tool trigger name from DAB to any other, goto csProj file and update the ToolCommandName :
 ```
 <PackAsTool>true</PackAsTool>
-<ToolCommandName>hawaii</ToolCommandName>
+<ToolCommandName>DAB</ToolCommandName>
 <PackageOutputPath>./nupkg</PackageOutputPath>
 ```